Shih Tzu: The Loyal Lapdog with a Royal History

 The Shih Tzu has a storied history that dates back over a thousand years.
 Originating in Tibet, this breed was initially bred as a companion dog for Tibetan monks and nobility.
 The Shih Tzu's name is derived from the Mandarin Chinese phrase "Shīzi Gǒu," which translates to "Lion Dog," a nod to the breed's resemblance to lions, which were considered sacred animals in ancient China.

 During the Ming and Qing dynasties in China, Shih Tzus became treasured palace pets.
 These dogs were selectively bred, leading to the refinement of their appearance.
-They were often given as gifts to foreign dignitaries, including Queen Victoria of England, who fell in love with the breed and helped popularize it in the Western world.
+They were often given as gifts to foreign dignitaries, including Queen Victoria of England, who fell in love with the breed and helped popularise it in the Western world.

 In the early 20th century, Shih Tzus were nearly extinct in China due to political turmoil.
 Fortunately, several dogs were brought to England, where they became the foundation for the breed's resurgence.
-The American Kennel Club (AKC) recognized the Shih Tzu as a distinct breed in 1969, and it has since become a beloved companion animal worldwide.
+The American Kennel Club (AKC) recognised the Shih Tzu as a distinct breed in 1969, and it has since become a beloved companion animal worldwide.

 Breed Group and Size